websights

 Thank you.
 We will contact you shortly.

-SimScale allows engineers and designers to simulate and optimize turbomachinery designs through CFD simulation
+SimScale empowers engineers and designers to swiftly simulate and optimize turbomachinery designs, transforming your workflow.

 Feature Highlights

-The SimScale Subsonic CFD solver is a multi-purpose analysis type specifically designed for turbomachinery, propellers, and more generally anything that rotates within a fluid.
-It includes a robust meshing strategy that produces an automated body-fitted mesh, plus a Finite Volume based solver optimized to handle a wide range of flow regimes including:
+The SimScale Multi-purpose CFD solver is a versatile analysis type specifically designed for turbomachinery, propellers, and more generally anything that rotates within a fluid.
+It includes a robust meshing strategy, based on a binary tree based meshing technique, that produces an automated body-fitted mesh.
+The Finite Volume based solver is optimized to handle a wide range of flow regimes including:

 • Incompressible (isochoric)